Almost complex manifold: Integrable almost complex structures

 Any of these conditions implies the existence of a unique compatible complex structure.

 The existence of an almost complex structure is a topological question and is relatively easy to answer, as discussed above.
 The existence of an integrable almost complex structure, on the other hand, is a much more difficult analytic question.
-For example, it is still not known whether S^{6} admits an integrable almost complex structure, despite a long history of ultimately unverified claims.
+For example, it is still not known whether S^{6} admits an integrable almost complex structure, despite a long history of ultimately unverified claims and even one claim with Lean formalization in 2026.
 Smoothness issues are important.
 For real-analytic J, the Newlander–Nirenberg theorem follows from the Frobenius theorem; for C^{∞} (and less smooth) J, analysis is required (with more difficult techniques as the regularity hypothesis weakens).

 Compatible triples

 Suppose M is equipped with a symplectic form ω, a Riemannian metric g, and an almost complex structure J. Since ω and g are nondegenerate, each induces a bundle isomorphism TM → T*M, where the first map, denoted φ_{ω}, is given by the interior product φ_{ω}(u) = i_{u}ω = ω(u, •) and the other, denoted φ_{g}, is given by the analogous operation for g.
 With this understood, the three structures (g, ω, J) form a compatible triple when each structure can be specified by the two others as follows: